Forty years of research. One pilot. The evidence we have so far.

 Milliman (1982)

-Slow-tempo music increased grocery dwell by 38 percent and daily gross receipts by 32 percent.
+Slow-tempo music slowed shoppers' pace and lifted daily gross sales meaningfully.
 Tempo alone did not predict the lift.
 Knoferle et al. (2011) later showed the effect depends on tempo being paired with the right tonal choice.

 Smith & Curnow (1966)